French Riviera Style Guide | What to Wear in the South of France

 As with any summer vacation, sunglasses are a must.
 For the French Riviera, opt for classic colors like black or tortoise and timeless shapes.
 Cat eye-shaped sunglasses are always chic, and they add a little bit of a retro flair.
 If you want to try something a little more fashion-forward, try a more rectangular shape.

-Le Specs makes a ton of affordable styles, and many of them are under $100.
+Le Specs makes affordable styles, and many of them are under $100.
 (One of my favorite pairs I own is the Half Moon Magic silhouette.)

 I also discovered Jimmy Fairly, a French sunglasses brand, while in Paris.
-He has stores all over France, including Nice and Cannes in the French Riviera.
-I highly recommend you stop into a store to pick up an affordable French souvenir that that can’t find in the US.
+There are stores all over France, including Nice and Cannes in the French Riviera.
+I highly recommend you stop into a location to pick up an affordable French souvenir while you’re there!

 A Chic Cover Up